jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier-on-EKS.md

 ## Motivation

-My initial goal was to **revisit** the [`skills`](#skills-used) I've acquired during my work experiences.
+My initial goal was to revisit the [`skills`](#skills-used) I've learned.

-I have a **great interest** in deep learning.
-So I decided to implement a Cat vs. Non-cat image classifier.
+Due to interest on deep learning, I decided to create a Cat vs. Non-cat image classifying model on Kubernetes environment.

 The prediction model uses the following steps to train a Neural Network:

 - Forward Propagation
     - <small>$a^{[l]}  = ReLU(z^{[l]})$ for $l=1,...L-1$</small>